moxplayer/affinity-privacy-policy/README.md

  activate and deactive sharing such that data sharing can happen also when the User is not actively handling the Application.
 When using the Application we automatically record certain technical information such as the Internet Protocol address (IP address), the device address and/or device type.
 We do not use Google Analytics, an analytics service provided by Google, Inc. ("Google").
-# The information generated about your use of the Application (including your
-# IP address) will be transmitted to and stored by Google on servers in the United States.
-On behalf of the Technische Universit&auml;t Berlin, Google will use this
-# information for the purpose of evaluating your use of the Application, compiling reports on Application usage activity and providing other services relating to
-# Application activity.
-You can refuse the use of Google Analytics within the Application.
-However, please note that if you do this, you may not be able to use the full functionality of the Application.

 For further information concerning the terms and conditions of use and data privacy at Google please visit: https://www.google.com/analytics/terms/us.html or https://www.google.com/policies/.

 3. Purposes